areggalstyan/aregcraft-plugins/README.md

-# aregcraft-plugins
+# Aregcraft's Plugins

-This is the repository of the official documentation website for my plugins.
+Aregcraft's Plugins is the official documentation website for my plugins.